Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/The Mathematical Bridge.md

 **How can a bridge stay up without bolts?** - Self supporting bridges using only wooden poles.

-Last initially checked on 2023-01-16 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2023-01-17 by Jamie Barrett (jb2369@cam.ac.uk)
+Last initially checked on 2024-01-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ??? by ???.

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->